deco3500-2017/SuzukiSwifts/README.md

 - Added final documents to github and made updates to have everything submitted and on point.

 **Lars:**
+- Created poster design and layout
+- Wrote poster text content
-Created the poster and wrote a 30 second pitch for the app
+- Wrote 30 second pitch for the app showcase

 **Vinnie:**
 - Created a script for the kickstarter video with Jack
-- got footage for kick starter video round campus
+- Got footage for kick starter video round campus

 **Jack:**
 - Created a script for the kickstarter video with Vinnie
 - got footage for kick starter video round campus
 - Got voice recordings for the Kick starter video
 - Wrote the kickstarter video subtitles
-- Scripted the content for the Poster
+- Assisted content writing for poster
-- Reviewed the poster design